GKastner87/gkastner87.github.io/_posts/2022-09-05-Install-Adobe-Pro-with-Powershell.md

 Moving on from the hurdles we had to leap to install Adobe Acrobat Reader through Intune the Pro suite has it's own challenges.

-Of course you can try the "official method" as per  [Deploy Adobe packages using Microsoft Intune "Adobe documentation").
+Of course you can try the "official method" as per  [Adobe Documentation](https://helpx.adobe.com/au/enterprise/kb/deploy-packages-using-ms-intune.html).

 It may be the Australian internet or that I haven't sacrificed the goat the right way but I've never had any success with deploying via that method.
 I suspect the Intune CDN struggles on any larger application files.